yigitk/InsightDataChallenge2020-MySolutionInPython/README.md

 Clean code - I tried to write my code as concise and modular as possible.

 Scalablity - Both reading and writing is done on a line by line basis and without allocating the memory for the full input or output file.
-(I tested this with a number of input lines up to 1.6 million lines)
+(I tested this with 600.000 lines)

 Next section has more about these practices.